VibhaSatya/Data-Analytics-using-R/README.md

 # Data-Analytics-using-R
 R code to get some insight to data, create visualisations and draw conclusions about the data.

-These were assignments done in our Data Analytics course
+These were assignments done in our Data Analytics course.
+The datasets are available on kaggle.